-High detection performance of the tested models, shown in Table 4, highlights the power of machine learning methods in automatic fault detection of real world WWTP data.
-Since the data is highly unbalanced, accuracy is not the most appropriate measure.
+High detection performance of the tested models, shown in Table 4, highlights the power of machine-learning methods in automatic fault detection of real-world WWTP data.
+Since the data are highly unbalanced, accuracy is not the most appropriate measure.
 Instead, precision, as the classifier's exactness, recall, as the classifier's completeness, and F1-score, as the balance between precision and recall, are considered more accountable.
-Furthermore, the objective of this work is to minimise missed faults (False Negatives) at the expense of slight increase in false alarms (False Positives).
-Therefore, the measures on each class are presented separately, highlighting results pertaining to fault detection.
+Fur-